terrencechung123/TrainWorld/README.md

 check the `POST /login` route; and logging out with the logout button to test the `DELETE /logout` route.

-### Train List Feature
+### Ticket List Feature

-Users should only be able to view trains on our site after logging in.
+Users should only be able to view tickets on our site after logging in.

-Handle train viewing by implementing a `GET /trains` route.
+Handle ticket viewing by implementing a `GET /tickets` route.
 It should:

-- Be handled in a `TrainIndex` resource with a `get()` method
+- Be handled in a `TicketIndex` resource with a `get()` method
 - In the `get()` method, if the user is logged in (if their `user_id` is in the session object):
-  - Return a JSON response with an array of all trains with their title, instructions, and minutes to complete data along with a nested user object;
+  - Return a JSON response with an array of all tickets with their title, instructions, and minutes to complete data along with a nested user object;
     and an HTTP status code of 200 (Success).
 - If the user is **not** logged in when they make the request:
   - Return a JSON response with an error message, and a status of 401 (Unauthorized).

-### Train Creation Feature
+### Ticket Creation Feature

-Now that users can log in, let's allow them to create new trains!
+Now that users can log in, let's allow them to create new tickets!

-Handle train creation by implementing a `POST /trains` route.
+Handle ticket creation by implementing a `POST /tickets` route.
 It should:

-- Be handled in the `TrainIndex` resource with a `post()` method.
+- Be handled in the `TicketIndex` resource with a `post()` method.
 - In the `post()` method, if the user is logged in (if their `user_id` is in the session object):
-  - Save a new train to the database if it is valid.
-The train should **belong to** the logged in user, and should have title, instructions, and minutes to complete data provided from the request JSON.
+  - Save a new ticket to the database if it is valid.
+The ticket should **belong to** the logged in user, and should have title, instructions, and minutes to complete data provided from the request JSON.
   - Return a JSON response with the title, instructions, and minutes to complete